Do the names Monzo, Starling, Atom Bank and Revolut mean anything to you?

 Credit cards could more accurately be referred to as debt cards, as they make it easy to rack up debt and forget how much you’re spending when your bill doesn’t come in for weeks.

-With a digital bank, your mobile phone pings at you, in real-time, to notify you of each bit of spending as it occurs.
+With some of these digital banks, your mobile phone pings at you, in real-time, to notify you of each bit of spending as it occurs.
 The clarity and transparency of this makes for conscious, mindful spending and that’s why the idea of using one of these banks comes up so often in coaching sessions.

 Some people choose to move their banking over to a digital bank entirely.
 Others use their existing bank for direct debt, standing orders and other bills, then set up a secondary account with one of the digital banks for discretionary spending - things that come up most months, like food, clothes, eating out and entertainment - but vary in amount.
 That way, they can pay themselves a set amount each month for these types of spends and easily monitor how well they're sticking to the plan.